anton-rs/kona/book/src/sdk/intro.md

 # Kona SDK

-Welcome to the Kona SDK, a powerful set of libraries designed to revolutionize the way developers build verifiable programs on top of the OP Stack's FPVMs and other verifiable backends like [SP-1][sp-1], [Risc0][rzero], [Intel TDX][tdx], and [AMD SEV-SNP][sev-snp].
+Welcome to the Kona SDK, a powerful set of libraries designed to revolutionize the way developers build proofs for the OP Stack STF on top of the OP Stack's FPVMs and other verifiable backends like [SP-1][sp-1], [Risc0][rzero], [Intel TDX][tdx], and [AMD SEV-SNP][sev-snp].
 At its core, Kona is built on the principles of modularity, extensibility, and developer empowerment.

 ## A Foundation of Flexibility